How Much Does a Website Cost in 2026? Complete Pricing Guide

 - Built-in CMS (Webflow, Prismic): Good middle ground.
 Easy for content editors, reasonable developer experience.
 Monthly fees apply.

-Adding a CMS typically adds 1,500 to 5,000 EUR to the project cost, depending on the complexity of the content model.
+Adding a CMS adds to the project cost, with the amount depending on the complexity of the content model.

 SEO and Performance